-- An ability to identify, formulate, and solve complex engineering problems by applying principles of engineering, science, and mathematics. - An ability to apply engineering design to produce solutions that meet specified needs with consideration of global, environmental and economic factors.
+- 1. Ability to identify, formulate, and solve complex engineering problems by applying principles of engineering, science, and mathematics. - 2.
+An ability to apply engineering design to produce solutions that meet specified needs with consideration of public health, safety, and welfare, as well as global, cultural, social, environmental, and economic factors.

-- An ability to recognize ethical and professional responsibilities in engineering situations and make informed judgments, which must consider the impact of engineering solutions in global, environmental and economic contexts (sustainability, for example) - An ability to acquire and apply new knowledge as needed, using appropriate learning strategies.
+- 4. An ability to recognize ethical and professional responsibilities in engineering situations and make informed judgments, which must consider the impact of engineering solutions in global, environmental and economic contexts. - 7.
+Ability to acquire and apply new knowledge as needed, using appropriate learning strategies.